AutomationMusician/super-bowl-quiz/Readme.md

 # Super Bowl Quiz App

+## What Is It?

+The Super Bowl Quiz App is a web application that allows many players to make predictions about the super bowl, where the player with the most correct predictions wins.
+Predictions are made before the game starts and points are rewarded in real time during the game as the results of the predictions are known.

+In theory, this application can be used to run a prediction competition unrelated to the Super Bowl with some minor modifications.

 ## How To Run The App

 This app can be run in development mode by running `run_development.sh` or in production mode by running `run_production.sh`.
 Before running these scripts, check the **Requirements** section for the respective software requirements.
 If running in development mode, run `npm install` before running `run_development.sh`.